 (b) Within three days of receiving rebate moneys resulting from state spending unit purchasing card purchases, the Auditor shall transfer fifteen and one-half percent of such rebate moneys to the Purchasing Improvement Fund created pursuant to section fifty-eight, article three, chapter five-a of this code.

-(c) Within three days of receiving rebate moneys resulting from state spending unit purchasing card purchases, the Auditor shall transfer fifteen and one-half percent of such rebate moneys to the Hatfield-McCoy Regional Recreation Authority and ten percent of such moneys to the State Park Operating Fund.
+(c) Within three days of receiving rebate moneys resulting from state spending unit purchasing card purchases, the Auditor shall transfer ten percent of such rebate moneys to the Hatfield- McCoy Regional Recreation Authority and ten percent of such moneys to the State Park Operating Fund.

 (1) The Auditor shall serve as chairperson of the committee and shall appoint:

 (A) Four members from the State College System of West Virginia and the University System of West Virginia;

 (B) One member from the Department of Health and Human Resources; and

 (C) One member from the Division of Highways and two additional members at large from any state agency.

 (2) The Secretary of the Department of Administration shall appoint: